 We believe the arts provide an open door for difficult conversations by exploring topics and themes that affect the human condition and social norms.
 We hope these subjects encourage thought and conversation to allow us to recognize and acknowledge these issues through awareness, empathy, understanding, and compassion.
 Unlike movies, live entertainment such as comedy or Broadway productions do not have a standard content rating system.
 Sometimes the content of a live event could be considered inappropriate or otherwise unsuitable for children under 18.
 In fact, some content can be challenging or offensive to people of any age.
 Many resources exist online to provide more information about shows and events, and this information may help you make your own decision as to whether you would enjoy the performance.
 As personal tastes vary widely, we strongly advise that you conduct your own research before you purchase tickets to any Tennessee Theatre event.
 All ticket sales are final.

 While most of our shows are appropriate for all ages, we do have some concerts that have strict age requirements (18 and older).
-Please contact the Tennessee Theatre ticket office to ask if there are any age restrictions or adult nature to the performance that you want to attend.
-Most children over the age of four can enjoy a two hour performance while remaining happy and quietly seated.
+Please contact the Tennessee Theatre Box Office to ask if there are any age restrictions or adult nature to the performance that you want to attend.
+Most children over the age of 4 can enjoy a two-hour performance while remaining happy and quietly seated.
 However, you know your child’s nature the best.
 All attendees, regardless of age, are required to hold a ticket.
 This applies to children who may sit on a adult's lap for the majority or entirety of a performance.
-For questions, please contact the box office.
+For questions, please contact the Box Office.

 Yes.
-Please call the Tennessee Theatre ticket office 865.684.1200 ext.
+Please call the Tennessee Theatre Box Office at 865.684.1200 ext.
 2 during regular business hours for accessible or special needs seating.
 For more information about special needs seating, please click here.